Matthew Chapter 24 Continued

 “Abomination of desolation”: This phrase originally referred to the desecration of the temple by Antiochus Epiphanes, king of Syria in the second century B.C.
 He, Antiochus, invaded Jerusalem (in 168 B.C.), made the altar into a shrine to Zeus, and even sacrificed pigs on it.
 However, Jesus clearly was looking toward a yet-future “abomination of desolation.”

-The “abomination”, spoken of here, has to do with the evil one who is set up in the temple in the end days.
+The “abomination” has to do with the evil one who is set up in the temple in the end days.
 (Daniel 11, verses 36 and 37), spoke of this abominable one.

 Daniel 11:36-37 “And the king shall do according to his will; and he shall exalt himself, and magnify himself above every god, and shall speak marvelous things against the God of gods, and shall prosper till the indignation be accomplished: for that is determined shall be done.”
 “Neither shall he regard the God of his fathers, nor the desire of women, nor regard any god: for he shall magnify himself above all.”